Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Engram's 31.5 receiving yards per game in his eight career matchups against the Football Team are 2.0 more than his over/under for Sunday's game.

-- In eight matchups versus the Football Team, Engram has had a touchdown catch twice, but never more than one in any single game.
+- Engram, in eight matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- This week Engram will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).
+- The Football Team have the NFL's 29th-ranked pass defense this season, surrendering 276.1 yards per game through the air.

-- With 33 passing TDs allowed this year, the Football Team defense is ranked 32nd in the league.
+- With 33 passing TDs allowed this year, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- In last week's matchup with the Bears, Engram hauled in one pass for 12 yards while being targeted two times.
+- In last week's outing against the Bears, Engram was targeted two times, totaling 12 yards on one reception.

-- In his last three games, Engram has collected 62 yards on nine catches with one touchdown, averaging 20.7 yards per game on 12 targets.
+- During his last three games, Engram's 12 targets have resulted in nine catches for 62 yards (20.7 ypg) and one touchdown.

 Engram's New York Teammates